 Popularization of Democracy in Post-War Japan

-This exhibit showcases the Proclamation of Human Rights Slides (Jinken Sengen Gentō slides, 人権宣言 幻燈スライド）produced by the Constitution Popularization Society (Kenpō Fukyukai, 憲法普及会) to promote the spirit of peace, human rights, and democracy as embedded in the new Constitution of Japan which was enforced on May 3, 1947.
+This exhibit showcases the Proclamation of Human Rights Slides (Jinken Sengen Gentō slides, 人権宣言 幻燈スライド）produced by the Constitution Popularization Society (Kenpō Fukyukai, 憲法普及会) to promote the spirit of democracy - sovereign power resides people, fundamental human rights, pacifism, and the establishment of separation of three powers - as embedded in the new Constitution of Japan which was enforced on May 3, 1947.

-The Jinken Sengen Gentō slideshow illustrates how the spirit of the new Constitution was born as the result of the historical struggles for the realization of justice and universal human rights.
-This slideshow aimed to educate people about the trials and tribulations of humankind as they strove for “the preservation of peace, and the banishment of tyranny and slavery, oppression and intolerance for all time from the earth”, as stated in the Preamble of the Constitution.
+The Jinken Sengen Gentō slideshow illustrates how the spirit of the new Constitution was born as the result of the historical human struggles for the realization of justice, universal human rights, and peace.
+This slideshow aimed to educate people about the trials and tribulations of humankind as they strove for “the preservation of peace, and the banishment of tyranny and slavery, oppression, and intolerance for all time from the earth”, as stated in the Preamble of the Constitution.

 The slideshow originally consisted of one slide narration pamphlet and two boxes containing 32 slides to correspond with the narration text.
 However, only one box of 16 slides (slides 17 – 32) still exists today.